 Table 8.
-Housing Cost Burden by Income, All Households (2021) - Orange County, FL dataset and population projections by the Bureau of Economic and Business Research, University of Florida
+Housing Cost Burden by Income, All Households (2021) - Orange County, FL Sources: Estimates and projections by Shimberg Center for Housing Studies, based on U.S. Department of Housing Development, Comprehensive Housing Affordability Strategy (CHAS) dataset and population projections by the Bureau of Economic and Business Research, University of Florida